Sallo97/CPC_HandsOn/README.md

 # [CPC] HandsOn
-This repository contains my solution of all Hands-On exercises and additional puzzles for the 2024/2025 "Competitive Programming and Contests" course at the University of Pisa.
+This repository contains my solutions for all Hands-On exercises of the 2024/2025 "Competitive Programming and Contests" course at University of Pisa.
 All code is written in Rust.

 ## Table of Contents